 - Highways Engineers must check if other roads in the area are suitable to carry extra traffic

 - Requires Traffic Regulation Order and a Road Safety Audit

 - A six metre raised table is required for roads that are bus routes or known HGV routes (due to the length of the vehicles).
 This will be more expensive to install.

-Costs above are to supply and install a raised crossing table including associated signing and lining.
-Costs vary depending on location and condition of existing road surface.
+Please note that the costs above are to supply and install a raised crossing table including associated signing and lining.
+Costs vary depending on the location and condition of the existing road surface.
 Costs assume that a zebra crossing is already in place.